CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Freetime

-Sometimes we might need to know when we are free on a certain day.
-The command `freetime` shows you all the time slots that are not occupied with an event.
+Sometimes we might need to know when we are free.
+The `freetime` command shows you all the time slots that are not occupied by events.

 *Format:*